Rust-GCC/gccrs/gcc/ada/doc/gnat_rm/implementation_defined_characteristics.rst

 These names are interpreted consistently with the underlying file system.

 *
-  "The maxium value for a file size in Directories.
+  "The maximum value for a file size in Directories.
 See A.16(87)."

 Directories.File_Size'Last is equal to Long_Long_Integer'Last .